 We were recognized by the Michigan Pet Fund Alliance as the "Outstanding Limited Admission Shelter in Michigan" for having the highest save rates with the greatest number of adoptions in 2010 and 2012!

 In 1977, this organization became known as the Humane Society of Livingston County functioning as volunteers fostering animals in their homes and doing mobile adoptions from various sites over the years.

 A Permanent Home is Established

-In 1996, a nearly five acre parcel of land was acquired in Genoa Township and the HSLC acquired a donated house that was moved onto the parcel.
-In 1998 after renovation, this site became the first permanent home for the HSLC functioning as administrative offices and an adoption center with v olunteers providing lost and found and other services by phone.
+In 1996, a nearly five acre parcel of land was acquired in Genoa Township and in 1997, we acquired a donated house that was moved onto the parcel.
+After renovation in 1998, this became the first permanent home for the HSLC administrative offices and adoption center on weekends with volunteers still providing foster home care, lost and found, and other services.

 For years, volunteers had been working toward opening a humane shelter for homeless cats and dogs.
 In 2000 this dream took a giant step toward reality when an anonymous donor gave the organization $500,000 designated for construction of a new shelter!